THE FELDENKRAIS METHOD WITH MICHELLE DRERUP

 So how do you resolve this conflict between the need for trained habits and the need to think and move outside of your trained habits?

-Athletes often limit themselves with false beliefs that they just aren't naturally good enough to improve beyond a certain point.
+Athletes often limit themselves with beliefs that they just aren't naturally good enough to improve beyond a certain point.
 They think that their disappointing performance limitations are genetically determined or determined by habits that are too strong to change.
 Or perhaps they think they'll never be able to overcome the effects of injuries.
 Sometimes they think their decline in performance is an unavoidable result of aging.
 After all, they practice and practice; they have a great coach who runs them through excellent drills that are designed to improve their skills, but they just don't get better.
 Well, some things are genetically determined to a great extent, and they may give you advantages or disadvantages depending on your sport (such as your height, your ratio of fast-twitch to slow-twitch muscle fibers, or the length of your ligaments.)
 Injuries do set limitations; but we can learn to move around those limitations to find new ways.
 And we can heal faster and better by improving how we use ourselves.
 We can learn to stop "limping" once our damaged tissues have been repaired.
 We can learn to quit creating the conditions that keep us from healing properly and may have led to our injuries in the first place.
 Aging also has its effects; but one of those can be an increasing ability to adapt to and circumvent new limitations.

 And beyond all this, the limitations of pain and injury can provide an opportunity to refine old skills in ways that we might never have discovered without them.
 I offer an example of a high school-aged club volleyball player who was healing from a rotator cuff injury to his dominant right shoulder/arm.
 He wanted to practice hitting and serving again, but doing so would quickly aggravate his pain.
 His injury was similar to an overuse/misuse injury I had in college.
-We also had similar patterns of movement through our torsos while jumping and swinging at the ball that were less than ideal.
+He and I also had similar patterns of movement through our torsos while jumping and swinging at the ball that were less than ideal.
 To our amazement, we were able to discover how to alter those patterns, completely eliminating any pain in his shoulder and increasing the height of contact with the ball and the power and control behind that contact.
 (Had I only discovered this when I was playing competitively!)
 Feldenkrais Practitioners don’t just tell you or show you how to do an action “correctly”; habits are difficult things to break in that way.
 Instead, we set up movement lessons with specific movement constraints and variations of movement paths that help you feel ways to move outside of your habits.

 So, the good news is that coordination is learned.
 Watch how fast babies and toddlers develop their coordination and adapt to their environment!
 Consider how fast adults who lose use of a limb, parts of their brain, sight, or hearing can learn to move or use other senses in ways they never would have imagined possible.
 Our brains are extremely plastic.
 If one neural pathway is blocked due to injury, another one can often be found.
 This is neuroplasticity.
 You have learned an incredible degree of coordination already.
 You have been using neuroplasticity your whole life.
 But you can wire and rewire your nervous system more consciously to improve movement skills more quickly.
 Certain key things are needed: experimentation with a variety of movements, noticing subtle differences among those movements, and an emotional state that is conducive to learning.
 The necessary emotional state is one of well-being and wonder.
 You must be having fun, you must be curious, and you must be willing to explore and make mistakes rather than trying to get it right every time.
 If your goal is to compete at a higher level, you need to temporarily shut off your competitive goal-driven nature and play!